php-1511-2511/php-1511-2511.github.io/homework/hw1.md

 10. (PHP 2511 only) Does your interpretation make sense for what you think is going on?
 Why might the one particular group be lower than the others?

-4. Do you think we could perform ANOVA across all of the groups